 We have since seen a rise in the number of vegan products available in supermarkets.
 And now there are vegan restaurants, cafes, bars and even hotels popping up all over the country.

-With Valentine’s Day looming you may be thinking what are the best vegan restaurants in the UK?
-A special place you could wine and dine at with your special loved one, 100% vegan.
-In this article, we explore the best vegan restaurants in the UK for Valentine’s Day this year.
+You may be thinking what are the best vegan restaurants in the UK?
+A special place you could wine and dine at with your special loved one, friend or family, 100% vegan.
+In this article, we explore the best vegan restaurants in the UK this year.

 The Allotment Vegan Eatery, Manchester